petedavisdev/petedavis.dev/_posts/reasons-to-use-components-in-vuepress-markdown.md

 ## 3. Adding interactivity

-The examples so far have shown how useful components can be without even using the `<script>` part of your single file components.
-Here's an example of how you can add some interactivity to your content with a simple quiz component.
+The first two examples showed how useful components can be without even without using `<script>` in your single file components.
+Here's an example of a simple quiz component that shows how component data gives you interactivity.

 ```vue
 <template>